 After World War I, the forces which eventually created TRADOC were expressed in various iterations, but can be summarized as: limits on the span of control.
-In 1940, General Headquarters (GHQ), US Army, soon experienced conflicts between its training responsibilities on the one hand, and the command and control (C2) of ground combat troops and their supporting forces on the other.
+In 1940, General Headquarters (GHQ), US Army, soon experienced conflicts between its training responsibilities on theone hand, and the command and control (C2) of ground combat troops and their supporting forces on the other.
 Training generally got short shrift, as filling manpower requirements was often deemed more important.

 The functions of training and warfighting were separated in 1942; the newly reorganized War Department retained control of ground combat forces and supporting elements, while the training responsibility was transferred to the newly established Army Ground Forces (AGF).
-For cost-effectiveness, these functions were again combined into the AGF in 1945, per the recommendations of both the Patch and Simpson boards, despite past experience.
+For cost-effective-ness, these functions were again combined into the AGF in 1945, per the recommendations of both the Patch and Simpson boards, despite the Army's recent experience.
 In 1948, the redesignated Department of the Army established the Office of the Chief of Army Field Forces (OCAFF) as its training arm.
-The predictable problems of span of control, etc., led to yet another call for reorganization under yet another Committee-the Davies Committee-which resulted in the creation of the Continental Army Command (CONARC) in 1955, again combining training with C2 of ground forces.
+The predictable problems of span of control, etc., led to yet another call for reorganization under yet another Committee-the Davies Committee-which resulted in the creation of the Continental Army Command (CONARC) in 1955, again combining training with C2 of ground forces.1

 CONARC was responsible for all active Army units in the Continental United States (CONUS) as well as training centers, schools, and doctrine development.
 In 1962, combat developments was transferred to the purview of the newly created Combat Developments Command (CDC).
 Span of control was again clearly too large, resulting in the Parker Board of 1969.
-The Chief of Staff of the Army (CSA), General (GEN) Creighton W. Abrams Jr., then initiated OPERATION STEADFAST, which was executed by his Assistant Vice Chief of Staff, Lieutenant General (LTG) William E. DePuy.
-Per the recommendations of OPERATION STEADFAST, the CDC and CONARC were both inactivated, and on 1 July 1973, two new organizations were activated: the United States (US) Army Forces Command (FORSCOM) assumed control of the Active Duty armies and units in CONUS and the US Army Training and Doctrine Command (TRADOC) assumed control of training centers, Army schools, doctrine development, and combat developments.
+The Chief of Staff of the Army (CSA), General (GEN) Creighton W. Abrams Jr., then initiated OPERATION (OPN) STEADFAST, which was executed by his Assistant Vice Chief of Staff, Lieutenant General (LTG) William E. DePuy.
+Per the recommendations of OPN STEADFAST, the CDC and CONARC were both inactivated, and on 1 July 1973, two new organizations were activated: the United States (US) Army Forces Command (FORSCOM) assumed control of the Active Duty armies and units in CONUS and the US Army Training and Doctrine Command (TRA-DOC) assumed control of training centers, Army schools, doctrine development, and combat developments.
 Both TRADOC and FORSCOM maintained their own installations until the US Army Installation Management Agency (later US Army Installation Management Command, or IMCOM) assumed responsibility for all Army installations in 2002.
-The establishment of TRADOC was something revolutionary in the US Army.
+The establishment of TRADOC was revolutionary in the US Army.
 For the first time in its history, basic and advanced individual training, Army branch schools and Army colleges, Reserve Officers' Training Corps (ROTC), analysis, doctrine development, and combat developments were all the responsibility of a single headquarters.
 That TRADOC was a major command (MACOM) under the leadership of a full general indicated its importance in the new scheme of things.
+Later, the terminology became Army Command (ACOM) and the MACOM term was applied to other organizational structures.